 - Employment status (full-time, part-time, contract)

-- Salary or compensation (only when specifically requested and authorized)
+- Salary or compensation (only when requested and authorized)

 - Company name and contact information

-The letter is written on company letterhead, signed by an authorized representative (typically HR, a manager, or the business owner), and addressed to the requesting party.
+The letter goes on company letterhead, gets signed by someone authorized to speak for the company (usually HR, a direct manager, or the owner), and is addressed to whoever requested it.

-Landlords and property management companies request verification to confirm a prospective tenant can afford the rent.
-These requests are typically straightforward: name, title, dates, and salary.
+Landlords and property managers want to see that a prospective tenant has steady income.
+These are usually the simplest requests: name, title, dates, and sometimes salary.

-New employers may request verification of previous employment as part of background checks.
-These letters typically confirm dates and title only — not salary or performance.
+New employers verify previous employment as part of their hiring process.
+These letters typically confirm dates and title only, not salary or performance.

-Insurance companies may request employment verification for policy applications or claims.
-Benefits administrators need them for eligibility determinations.
+Insurance companies request verification for policy applications, and benefits administrators need them for eligibility determinations like COBRA continuation or dependent coverage.

 [Company Letterhead]